williamsdb/family-history-checks/readme.md

 1. download the code/clone the repository

-You can read more about how this all works in [this blog post](https://www.spokenlikeageek.com/2024/12/16/what-should-i-play-next/).
+You can read more about how this all works in [this blog post](https://www.spokenlikeageek.com/2025/04/01/family-history-database-searches/).

 ### Prerequisites

 Requirements are very simple, it requires the following:

 1. PHP (I tested on v8.3.14)
 2. a RootsMagic SQLite database.
+Drop it into the same folder as the code.

 ### Installation